sagemath/trac_to_gh/Issue 6709.md

 # Issue 6709: There are many doctest failues on Solaris.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6709

 Original creator: drkirkby